 In 416 BC, Alcibiades became a champion of sending a fleet to aid the Sicilian city of Segesta which had been an Athenian ally since 420 BC.
 Segesta had lost the war to Selinus, which was allied to Corinth, a component of the Sparta led Peloponnesian league.

 Nicias took a stand against Alcibiades.
 He argued that the war would be an ill-advised adventure.
 There was a heated debate between him and Alcibiades.
-Nicias attacked Alcibiades, calling him an inexperienced and self-aggrandizing man who was trying to lead Athens into a futile war.
+Nicias attacked Alcibiades, calling him an inexperienced, self-aggrandizing man who was leading Athens into a futile war.
 In his response, Alcibiades recounted his own virtues and talked about the successes that he had achieved for Athens in the past.
-Alcibiades was a much better talker than Nicias, and he managed to convince the Athenian Assembly to vote for war.
-Having failed to stop Athens from going to war, Nicias recommended that the departure of the expedition must be delayed but Alcibiades insisted that this was the right time to launch the war.
+Being a better talker than Nicias, Alcibiades managed to convince the Athenian Assembly to vote for war.
+Having failed to stop Athens from going to war, Nicias recommended that the departure of the expedition be delayed but Alcibiades insisted that this was the right time to launch the war.

 The original plan was to let a board of three generals—Alcibiades, Lamachus, and Nicias—lead a naval expedition in which too many Athenian lives would not be put to risk.
 But in the second meeting of the Assembly, the Athenians vastly increased the scope of their expedition.
-They voted for a massive fleet of 135 triremes, several cargo ships, and a large army.
-Now there was no doubt that under the guise of aiding Segesta, the Athenians were aiming to capture Syracuse.
+They voted for a fleet of 135 triremes, several cargo ships, and a large army.
+It was clear that the guise of aiding Segesta, the Athenians were aiming to capture Syracuse.

 Since the Assembly had failed to define the aims of the war, a clash between the three generals was inevitable.
 The three generals came up with three different strategies.
 Nicias proposed a minor battle, followed by return to Athens.
 Alcibiades proposed that they should try to win over allies in Sicily and then attack Selinus and Syracuse.
 Lamachus proposed that they should directly attack Syracuse.
 The Athenian fleet was divided into three sections, one for each general.